 8. Could your child have another health condition, like sleep apnea?

 We also need to rule out other potential health conditions that can affect a child’s behavior before considering ADHD.
-For example, sleep problems can mimic the condition because children who are not well-rested will not behave well, and are often hyper.
+For example, sleep problems can mimic the condition because children who are not well-rested will not behave well, and are often hyper or inattentive.
 Therefore, if your preschooler snores, which is not typical, it could be a sign of sleep apnea and you should report this to your doctor.

 9. Has your child undergone an acute stressor?